On May 10, 2025, our dear friend, Sandie Nelson, passed away. Today, May 17, 2025, we will be attending her funeral service in Lansing, Michigan.

 As of this writing, I have not yet been able to get my head around the fact that she is no longer with us.
 I suppose the reality will hit when attending the funeral…

-During summer, David and I were always welcomed with open arms to join everyone at their cottage at Crystal Lake, Michigan.
+During summer, David and I were always welcomed with open arms to join everyone at their cottage in Crystal Lake, Michigan.

-Sandie was the type of person who would make everyone feel at home.
-She often took me for a walk around Chrystal Lake.
+Regardless of whatever drama there might have existed, by the time we met, I found out that Sandie was the type of person who would make everyone feel at home.
+She often took me for a walk around Crystal Lake.
 During one of those walks, apparently, there was a rain cloud moving into the area.
-You see, I would not have known that because I grew up in Tokyo where buildings block the view of the big, open sky; you can only see the sky above and in the immediate area.
-So, it was either sunny, cloudy, or rainy; in other words, I was not accustomed to the concept of the weather “moving into the area,” like a continuum of changing events.
+You see, I would not have known that because I grew up in Tokyo where, for the most part, buildings block the view of the big, open sky, meaning, you can only see the sky above in the immediate area.
+So, it was either sunny, cloudy, or rainy.
+I was, therefore, not accustomed to the concept of the weather “moving into the area,” like you see in Western movies filmed in prairies or in mountainous areas.
+(Note: Having said that, as a little girl, when the area was not yet quite developed, at the back of my parents’ house in Tsurumaki, Setagaya-ku, Tokyo, I do remember having admired, on clear days, the view of Mt.
+Fuji, toward the west.)

-Getting back to the original story about walking around the lake, before it started raining, her dad, whom we all called “PT,” came to pick us up in his car – so that we did not have to get wet or be hit by lightning.
-At that point, Sandie and I were already grandmothers to our mutual grandchildren – Jessica and Alyssa (Ryan was yet to be born); but, to PT, we were still “kids” that needed to be protected from the elements.
+Getting back to the original story about walking around Crystal Lake in Michigan, before it started raining, her dad, whom we all called “PT,” came to pick us up in his car – so that we did not have to get wet or be hit by lightning.
+At that point, Sandie and I were already grandmothers to our mutual grandchildren – Jessica and Alyssa (Ryan was yet to be born in the future); but, to PT, we were still “kids” that needed to be protected from the elements.
 Naturally, I adored him.
 So did David.
-To this day, David reminisces how much he enjoyed sitting next to PT, rocking in the chair on the deck, facing the beautiful lake, sipping coffee, and talking with him about all sorts of things.
+To this day, David reminisces how much he enjoyed sitting next to PT, rocking in the chair on the deck, facing the beautiful lake, sipping coffee, and talking with him about anything and everything.
 Having lost his father, Jack McKendry – when our son, Jesse, was still a toddler – PT became like David’s surrogate father.
+Naturally, both David and I adored him.

 When my time comes, I look forward to taking our walks, again, in heaven.
 Until then, rest in peace, Sandie!